-Sometimes getting a photo involves standing in a spot where you’re not really supposed to be.
+Sometimes getting a photo means standing in a spot where you’re not really supposed to be.

-The reconstruction of Interstate 35W in Minneapolis has ground on for about 3 years now and the end is not in sight.
-It’s created chaos for traffic, and opportunities for photos.
+The reconstruction of Interstate 35W in Minneapolis had ground on for about 3 years and the end was not in sight.
+It had created chaos for traffic, and opportunities for photos.

-One day, while driving by, I noticed that the fence had been removed to give access to construction workers; you could now walk down to the highway.
+Driving by one day, I noticed the fence had been removed to allow access for construction workers; you could now walk right down to the highway.
 I knew this wouldn’t last long.

 I came back just after sundown a few days later.
 It was dark, windy and a bit cold as I parked in that creepy lot, made my way down a weedy embankment to a spot near the roaring highway.
 I set up a tripod with a pan head, and took 3 shots to combine later, while frequently looking over both shoulders and trying to act invisible.

 Opportunity knocks but once.
 You can’t get to this spot today.